 What is the difference between Krill Oil and Fish Oil?

-Research shows that significant differences do exist between krill oil and fish oil despite the fact that their main nutrients tend to be so similar.
+Research shows that significant differences do exist between krill oil and fish oil despite the fact that their main nutrients are so similar.

 Krill oil tends to have more EPA than fish oil, but overall, fish oil tends to include higher amounts of omega-3 fatty acids — in fact, it has close to twice as much.